Online Safety Guidelines

 Today’s children are growing up online, in a world of social networks, online gaming, chat, blogs, searching and sharing.
 It provides a wealth of information and opportunities for communication, investigation, and creativity.
 However it also brings a level of risk directly into your home and to your child’s mobile phone.

-Radnor House takes e-safety and the protection of our pupils on the internet very seriously.
+Radnor House takes online safety and the protection of our pupils on the internet very seriously.

 Pupils are taught about both the benefits and risks of using the internet during Digital Literacy lessons and also during Internet Safety week every February.